askui/askui/docs/docs/general/02-Components/AskUI-Development-Environment.md

 }
 ```
 - `terminal.integrated.profiles.windows`: Configures the `askui-shell` and deactivates other shells
-- `terminal.integrated.defaultProfile.windows`: Set the `askui-shell` as default
+- `terminal.integrated.defaultProfile.windows`: Sets the `askui-shell` as default

 Then the `askui-shell` is configured for as the default terminal like this:
 ![askui logo](./docs/static/img/vs-code/askui_shell.png)